zschoche/mlog/README.md

 ## Prolog

-My first intention to build the library was Boost.Log and my problems with it.
+Building this library first came to my mind when I was working with Boost.Log and experienced some problems with it.
-I have worked with Boost.log before I started to build to this logging library.

-Don't get me wrong Boost.Log is a great library, but once I tried to build a sandboxed app for Apples OSX 10.8 and got in trouble with Boost.Log.
+Don't get me wrong Boost.Log is a great library, but one day when I started building a sandboxed app for Apple's OSX 10.8, Boost.Log gave me a headache.

-I thought a bit about logging at all and decided to create a lightweight logging library.
-The goal is to build a library with so much comfortable as possible and so few logging overhead as possible.
+I thought a bit about logging in general and decided to create a lightweight logging library.
+My goal was to build a library which is as comfortable as possible and which has as few logging overhead as possible.

 ## What makes this library lightweight?

  - The preprocessor `MLOG_NO_LIB` makes this library header-only.

- - Here are the speed test result on my MacBook Air (1.86 GHz Intel Core 2 Duo, 4GB RAM):
+ - Here are the speed test results on my MacBook Air (1.86 GHz Intel Core 2 Duo, 4GB RAM):

 >      ### single-threaded standard logger test ###
 >      0.005545ms for each log statment.